 VARIABLES

 Variables are arguably my favorite concept in computer science.
-A variable stores information, and that is what makes it possible to create programs that can handle all kinds of different situations.
+A variable stores information, which is what makes it possible to create programs that can handle a wide range of situations.
 You can read a new piece of data into a variable, and the program will respond accordingly.

 Let’s say you have a variable that represents a name.
 Now you can write a program that says: